GoogleCloudPlatform/community/tutorials/spanner-oc/index.md

 1. The power of visualization helps teams perform root cause analyses, post-mortems, bisect bad changes, figure out what needs to be optimized.

 1. Please note that for this demo we are always sampling and that is very high.
-More realistically perhaps tracing 1 in 10,000 might be suffice.
+More realistically perhaps tracing 1 in 10,000 might suffice.

 ## Viewing metrics in Stackdriver Metrics Explorer UI

 The tutorial also demonstrates the recording of application metrics.
-Latency and transaction counts will be measured by the application code and recorded.
+Transaction Latency and Transaction Count will be measured by the application code and recorded.

 1. Go to the [Stackdriver Monitoring console](https://cloud.google.com/console/monitoring).